Landlocked Burkina Faso is one of the world’s poorest countries. Almost half of its 16 million inhabitants live below the poverty line.

-Like its neighbours in the Sahel region of west Africa, Burkina Faso is experiencing rising temperatures, making it more vulnerable to drought.
+Like its neighbours in the Sahel region of West Africa, Burkina Faso is experiencing rising temperatures, making it more vulnerable to drought.
 Many parts of the country have also suffered devastating floods in recent years.

-Christian Aid works with communities in Burkina Faso to help them develop farming techniques which are profitable and can withstand the difficult conditions in the region.
+We work with communities in Burkina Faso to help them develop farming techniques which are profitable and can withstand the difficult conditions in the region.

 Find out more about our humanitarian work during the food crisis.

 Our vision in Sahel

 Our vision is a greener Sahel with an empowered population.

 We want to see:

 - Sahelian communities become more secure, profitable, and resilient, and adapted to prevent and manage risks at local and national level